arturo-garza/NMTLexiconModel/README.md

  ## nematus_lexical
  Contains the nematus code with the changes to run the framework with the lexical model
-    -
+    Changes: <br />
-    Changes:
+            model.py  <br />
-            model.py
+                - Added lexical model <br />
-                - Added lexical model
+                - Decoder <br />
-                - Decoder
+                    Modified the decoder initialiser to receive the lexical model in its input. <br />
-                    Modified the decoder initialiser to receive the lexical model in its input.
+                    Modified score funciton to retrieve from the RecursiveLayer the c_embed <br />
-                    Modified score funciton to retrieve from the RecursiveLayer the c_embed Modified the sample function to calculate the logits with the lexical model when the --lexical option is enabled.
+                    Modified the sample function to calculate the logits with the lexical model when the --lexical option is enabled. <br />
-                - Predictor
+                - Predictor  <br />
-                    Modified the get_logits funtion to
+                    Modified the get_logits funtion to  <br />
-              layers.py
+              layers.py <br />
                 -Modified AttentionStep class' forward function to return the c_embed if the source embeddings are given in the input. nmt.py
                 - Added the following options